Structure Generation¶

 Stoichiometry of all composition components | See below |

-from amorphouspy.structure import parse_formula, extract_stoichiometry
+from amorphouspy.fabrication import parse_formula, extract_stoichiometry

 # Single formula